Updated Aug 31 2023

 If you’re travelling to Barcelona during the summer months, a good way to get to know Catalunya whilst enjoying the sunshine and the beach is to take a day-trip to one of the region’s beautiful coastal towns.
 For this we recommend Sitges, around 40km to the south of Barcelona, or one of the many coastal towns on the Costa Brava, like Cadaqués, Calella de Palafrugell or Tossa de Mar.

-For your 5-day stay in Barcelona, we recommend that you purchase a Barcelona Card or a Hola BCN! card, which will give you some great savings on transport around the city.
+For your 5-day stay in Barcelona, we recommend that you purchase a Barcelona Card or a Hola Barcelona travel card (Hola BCN!), which will give you some great savings on transport around the city.